DS 3 Crossback E-TENSE electric motor, drive & performance

 The electric powertrain adds 300kg to the DS 3's weight.
 It’s agile enough for a car of this type, but push harder and you’ll feel that extra mass through the corners.
 Ride comfort is reasonable, with the suspension coping well on average road surfaces.

 However, on rougher tarmac the car’s weight drags it into ruts and potholes, making it lose composure.
 In this respect, the Hyundai Kona Electric and Kia e-Niro have the upper hand.
-Still, the excellent leather seats on top-spec Ultra Prestige cars take the edge off nastier bumps and ridges.
+Still, the excellent leather seats on top-spec Ultra Prestige cars take the edge off nastier bumps.

 In This Review